ann-kilzer/blockchain-stamp-rally/README.md

 ### Setting up stamps

 1. Decide which images and prompts (hints or instructions) to correspond to each stamp index.
 Indexes start at 0 and go to N-1, for a game with N stamps.
 2. Go back to https://remix.ethereum.org with the contract loaded.
-You should see your deployed contract in the lower right.
+You should see your deployed contract in the lower left when on the Deploy and Transact view.
 Or you can add the saved address into the "At Address" field.
 3. Make sure that your web3 enabled browser has the contract owner (the same address you deployed from) as the selected signer.
 4. For each index, call the following two methods in order:
   - generateHash with the password, to create the hashed passphrase